American Culture: Melting pot or salad bowl or something else?

 - What sense of purpose / mission / duty guides you in your life?

-What are your thoughts on American Culture: Melting pot or salad bowl or something else??
+American Culture: Melting pot or salad bowl or something else? (~40 min)

-- Have you experienced cultures other than your own?
+- What experiences have you had with cultures other than your own?
 What did you appreciate?
 What made you uncomfortable?

 - What value do you see in having a decidedly multicultural society?